rocketeers/docs/I-Getting-Started/Creating-tasks.md

 ],
 ```

-Notice how we don't return the output of the command here either, we want to trust the exist status instead.
+Notice how we don't return the output of the command here either, we want to trust the exit status instead.
 Note that you can do this manually too:

 ```php
 'after' => [